-Researchers will be staying at Sully House situated inside UmPhafa Reserve.
-Rooms are comfortable, single sex dorms with bunk-beds and lockable wardrobes for storing belongings, and will be shared with other researchers and interns on placements.
+Interns will be staying at Sully Farmhouse situated inside UmPhafa Reserve.
+Rooms are comfortable, single sex dorms with bunk-beds and lockable wardrobes for storing belongings, and will be shared with other interns and researchers on placements.
 A safe is also available for locking away valuables, such as cash, passports, phones, etc. however theft has never been a problem at the lodgings.